Velaha/Scala/README.md

-# TD Scala
+# Scala - TD1

 This project aims to help you to dive further into Scala language.
-Several exercices are available
+Several exercises are available

 # Setup environment

 ## Install sbt
-First of all, you have to setup your environment to be able to run exercices.
+First of all, you have to setup your environment to be able to run exercises.
 Only SBT is required for exercises.
 Please follow the process here to install it :

 [Installing Sbt](https://www.scala-sbt.org/1.x/docs/Setup.html)